The Five Most Important Things to Look for In Credit Card Offers

 We all get them in the mail: “pre-approved” offers for credit cards.
-And sometimes, it might be tempting to consider getting a new card: the terms might be better than the one you have, or you might qualify for a lower APR than the one on your current card.
+And sometimes, it might be tempting to consider getting a new card: the terms might be better than the one you have, or you might qualify for a lower APR than the one your current credit card features.

 Related: Will not using your credit card hurt you?

 But what should you look for on the offer?
 What’s just legalese, and what’s important to you as a consumer.
-Pay close attention to these five things:
+Pay close attention to these five credit card features: